hellobrian/old-brianhan.co/src/pages/how-i-start-every-project.md

 Create an **.nvmrc** file with the node version you want to use for this project.
 For personal projects, I just write `stable` in this file.

-In the ["Deeper Shell Integration"](https://github.com/creationix/nvm#deeper-shell-integration) section of NVM's readme, you can learn how to customize your **.bashrc** or **.zshrc** file so that NVM will automatically change your node version to the one listed in the project's **.nvmrc** file.
+In the [Deeper Shell Integration](https://github.com/creationix/nvm#deeper-shell-integration) section of NVM's readme, you can learn how to customize your **.bashrc** or **.zshrc** file so that NVM will automatically change your node version to the one listed in the project's **.nvmrc** file.

 ```bash
 touch .nvmrc